Juliaselmas/EWALLET-React/e-wallet/README.md

+WiP project in React. using Redux Toolkit.

+Will add more project info soon.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.